gchq/stroom-docs/content/en/docs/user-guide/data-splitter/1-2-simple-csv-example-with-heading.md

+---
+title: "Simple CSV example with heading"
-# Simple CSV example with heading
+linkTitle: "Simple CSV example with heading"
+weight: 20
+date: 2021-07-27
+tags:
+description: >

+---

 In addition to referencing content produced by a parent element it is often desirable to store content and reference it later.
 The following example of a CSV with a heading demonstrates how content can be stored in a variable and then referenced later on.